mayilian/emirates/README.md

  # DISCLAIMER

- While developing the application I kept as simple as I could becaus of my lack of time.
-The task has been solved conceptually (e.g. I didn't put much energy to extract some specific file type in an ideal way).
+ While developing the application I kept as simple as I could because of my lack of time.
+The task has been solved conceptually (e.g. I didn't put much energy to extract some specific file type in an ideal way nor I have done verbose error checking).
 Also there can be done dozens of optimizations and considerations which aren't addressed by me at this point.